psdhung/gym-schedule/README.md

 * ~~location picker to select other YMCAs in the GTA~~ Done!
 * sub-event filtering (ex. breaking down "Fitness Classes" into "Strength Training", "Cardio", etc)
 * ability to set a calendar reminder or clock alarm for an event
+* widget to show the current day's events